 Meet our team

-Our Psychologists, and our Client Support Team have been carefully selected, not just for their qualifications and skill sets, but for their compassion who they are as humans.
+Our Psychologists, and our Client Support Team have been carefully selected, not just for their qualifications and skill sets, but for their compassion and who they are as humans.
 Bluebird Psychology is a living expression of our team’s compassion, respect for individuals and valuing the role of community.

 Research tells us that the most significant predictor of a positive outcome for therapy is the relationship someone has with their therapist.
 Our front desk team are available to assist you to choose the clinician best suited to your situation.
 If you would like to get to know the Bluebird team you can read more below.